Rom1-J/tuxbot-wiki/docs/Math.md

         ![example](/img/docs/commands/Math/wolf/example.png)

 :::info Note
-Due to WolframAlpha rate limit on its API, this command has a cooldown of 1 execution every 10sec per user
+Due to WolframAlpha rate limit on its API, this command has a cooldown of 1 execution every 10sec per user.
 :::

 ---